Clinical Governance at Buckinghamshire Medical

 This includes:

-- regular review of clinical activity
+- regular review of service activity

 - monitoring of patient feedback and complaints

-- review of incidents and safety concerns
+- review of incidents and safety data

-Clinical Governance for Products and Services
+Governance for Products and Services

 Regulatory Compliance